julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 ## ~It always takes longer than you expect (Hofstadter’s Law).~

-It's possible to make accurate estimates.
+In theory, estimating the time required to deliver a project will always be inaccurate because there are too many unknowns and uncertainties to account for in advance.

+In practice, It's possible to make increasingly more accurate estimates by breaking down the project into smaller components and estimating the time required for each component individually before adding them up to get an overall estimate for the project as a whole (bottom-up estimation).

 **Refine your estimates as you refine your specifications by sizing your pessimism**

 Make a Work Breakdown Structure (WBS).

-Breakdown a project into components and subcomponents.
+Breakdown a project into components and sub-components.

 Do not break it down into tasks.
 Here we're talking about "definitions of done" not tasks.

-Each deepest subcomponent break it down into 3 parts:
+Each deepest sub-component break it down into 3 parts:

 - the optimistic duration, the duration it will take to make if everything goes smoothly, no mistakes, no uncertainties
 - the buffer for realistic duration, the additional duration it will take to fix eventual mistakes
 - the buffer for pessimistic duration, the additional duration caused by uncertainty and lack of clarity in specifications

-By sizing your degree of pessimism and therefore uncertainty for each livrable you will be able to tell whether more work should be done on the specifications and preliminary work to reduce this pessimism.
+By sizing your degree of pessimism and therefore uncertainty for each deliverable you will be able to tell whether more work should be done on the specifications and preliminary work to reduce this pessimism.

 ### For Example: